MicBosi/VisualizationLibrary/README.md

 # Visualization Library v2.0

-Visualization Library is released under the OSI approved Simplified BSD License (see LICENSE.TXT).
+Visualization Library is released under the OSI approved Simplified BSD License ([LICENSE.TXT](LICENSE.TXT)).

 Visualization Library is a C++ middleware for high-performance 2D and 3D graphics applications based on the industry standard OpenGL 1.x-4.x, designed to develop portable applications for the Windows, Linux and Mac OS X operating systems.